kubernetes-sigs/kustomize/examples/valueAdd.md

 or remote location.

-Here an example of the latter case that uses a kustomization file to "hold" pointers to transformer configs, although in this case it references only one transformer config.
+Here an example of the latter case that uses a kustomization file to list pointers to transformer configs, although in this case it references only one transformer config.

 <!-- @makeTransformerDir @testAgainstLatestRelease -->